As an avid reader of your blog, here is a burning question I could not find.

 Givens are things that don’t move like tile, floors, mouldings (or lack of).
 And it might go as far as the layout of the rooms and, of course, kitchens and baths.

 However, some of this ties into the budget.
 If money is tight, then you will need to look for creative ways to make your new home’s decor work for the look you want.
 You might want to check out Decorating Advice for Folks Who Are Plumb Broke.

 If money is more plentiful, then part of the assessment will be deciding if things that aren’t working need to be changed somehow.

 Givens may also apply to things that you MUST work with, such as your grandmother’s secretary.

 Discovery of your personal decorating style.

-If you need help, I recommend going to pinterest and creating a secret board where you can pin away EVERYTHING that you love.
+If you need help, I recommend going to Pinterest and creating a secret board where you can pin away everything you love.
 Make notes in the place provided for a description.
 If you need to share this board with anyone, there is a place that you can provide for that.

 This is a vital step because you can’t bake a cake if you don’t know what kind of cake you’d like to bake.
 One doesn’t just start throwing ingredients together and hope for the best.
 Right?
 Only the most experienced and talented chef could attempt something like that.

 I have a lot of pins and boards on Pinterest.
-Please follow me and feel free to pin on your private and group boards, anything you like from my boards.
-You can also pin anything on this website that has a pin it button. (unless, it’s clearly ugly and your board is to be used as a reminder of what NOT to do.)
+Please follow me and feel free to pin your private and group boards anything you like from my boards.
+You can also pin anything on this website that has a pin it button. (unless it’s clearly ugly and your board is to be used as a reminder of what NOT to do.)